-Wise investments can lead to lucrative gains, but even the safest investments come with risks.
-Some investors might be tempted to borrow against their homes because home equity rates are typically lower than the average market returns.
-Those averages, however, are measured in decades.
+Some investors might be tempted to borrow against their homes because home equity loan rates are typically lower than the average market returns.
+But those averages are measured over decades.
 In the short term, market downturns are always a possibility, and when investors use equity to play the market, they risk losing out on both the investment and their homes.
-It might be better to save money in an interest-bearing account rather than risk it to a volatile stock market.

 4. Buy Luxuries

 Living within your means involves going without certain luxury items.
-If you want something you don’t need and can’t currently afford, save money, look for bargains, or wait for sales deals — but never risk losing your home by borrowing against your equity for things you can live without.
+When you want something you don’t need and can’t currently afford, save money, look for bargains or wait for sales deals — but never risk losing your home by borrowing against your equity for things you can live without.

 5. Take Out a Loan Before You Sell

 The outstanding balance on all debts against your home must be settled before you sell it.
-If you’re planning to put your home on the market, it’s not a good idea to borrow against the equity in it.
+Avoid borrowing against your home if you plan to put your home on the market.
 And don’t take out a home equity loan to make home improvements before you sell, either.
-Instead, use cash on hand or other available credit to make whatever improvements you can before listing your home.

 Learn About: 7 Best Types of Loans for People With Bad Credit